 - 2. A mark in the range of 30% to 39% is deemed to be within the compensation zone.
 (17) - 3.
 Where credits are compensated for the purpose of progression, a student will keep the original course unit mark and this will be used in the weighted average for the calculation of the final classification / award.
+(19)

-(19) - 4.
-A student on the BSc (Hons) Accounting with/without Industrial/Professional Experience programme must reach the pass mark (40%) in individual course units totalling at least 40 credits on the first attempt in both Years 1 and 2.
+4. A student on the BSc (Hons) International Management programme must reach the pass mark (40%) in individual course units totalling at least 40 credits on the first attempt in both Years 1 and 2.
 Failure to do so means that the student has failed the year and is not able to progress to the next year.
 In this case, the Examination Board has the option of awarding an exit award or allowing the student to repeat the year (see point 17).
-(11) - 5.
-BSc (Hons) in Accounting with Industrial/Professional Experience students will be subject to the additional requirements as highlighted below:
+(11)